By Wendy Stoltz and Florina Dobre / Last Modified On March 28, 2023

-- Cook the rolled nan in a heavy skillet that has been heated and brushed with oil.
+- Cook the rolled GF naan in a heavy skillet that has been heated and brushed with oil.
 Cook for 3-4 minutes, or until you see some bubbles forming, then flip and cook for two more minutes on the other side.

 - To serve, brush the naan with melted butter, crushed garlic, and chopped fresh parsley.

-- Use a Cast Iron Pan - This type of pan holds heat the best, and will do an amazing job of cooking the naan quickly and evenly.
+Use a Cast Iron Pan - This pan holds heat the best and will cook the naan quickly and evenly.

-- Make your naan vegan by replacing the milk and yogurt with dairy-free alternatives.
+Vegan option - Make your naan vegan by replacing milk and yogurt with dairy-free alternatives.

-This crispy naan is truly best when eaten immediately.
-If that's not possible, you can keep them in an airtight container for up to 3 days.
+This crispy naan is genuinely best when eaten immediately.
+However, if that's impossible, you can keep them in an airtight container for up to 3 days.

 This yeast-free gluten-free naan reheats best in the oven.
-Place it in a preheated 350°F oven for about 5 minutes.
+Please place it in a preheated 350°F oven for about 5 minutes.

 We don't recommend microwaving, as the naan will get soft and potentially overcooked this way.